wasdi-cloud/COPLAC-Hydromet-Hazards/detailed_description/flood_frequency.rst

 The FFM service has an initial execution to compute the flood frequency of the full 2015-2024 archive.
 Afterwards, the flood frequency map is updated every six months, incorporating all new Sentinel-1 and Sentinel-2 acquisitions in the analysis.

+This service is provided by CIMA Research Foundation and WASDI SARL.

 .. figure:: ../_static/flood_frequency/1_flood_frequency_product.png
     :alt: Flood Frequency Map
     :align: center